NerdOfLinux/SQLite-Login/README.md

 so you're free to add additional columns without breaking anything(credits, registration date, etc.)

 # This is NOT yet ready to be used on a real site
-This is in pre-alpha stages, and does not even set session variables yet.
+This is in pre-alpha stages, and will likely break a lot.